Self-Supervised Siamese Autoencoders: Abstract

 \section{Abstract}

-\justifying Fully supervised models often require large amounts of labeled training data, which tends to be costly and hard to acquire.
-In contrast, self-supervised representation learning reduces the amount of labeled data needed for achieving the same or even higher downstream performance.
-The goal is to pre-train deep neural networks on a self-supervised task such that afterwards the networks are able to extract meaningful features from raw input data.
-These features are then used as inputs in downstream tasks, such as image classification.
-Previously, autoencoders and Siamese networks such as SimSiam have been successfully employed in those tasks.
-Yet, challenges remain, such as matching characteristics of the features (e.g., level of detail) to the given task and data set.
-In this paper, we present a new self-supervised method that combines the benefits of Siamese architectures and denoising autoencoders.
-We show that our model, called SidAE (Siamese denoising autoencoder), outperforms two self-supervised baselines across multiple data sets, settings, and scenarios.
+In contrast to fully-supervised models, self-supervised representation learning only needs a fraction of data to be labeled and often achieves the same or even higher downstream performance.
+The goal is to pre-train deep neural networks on a self-supervised task, making them able to extract meaningful features from raw input data afterwards.
+Previously, autoencoders and Siamese networks have been successfully employed as feature extractors for tasks such as image classification.
+However, both have their individual shortcomings and benefits.
+In this paper, we combine their complementary strengths by proposing a new method called SidAE (Siamese denoising autoencoder).
+Using an image classification downstream task, we show that our model outperforms two self-supervised baselines across multiple data sets and scenarios.
 Crucially, this includes conditions in which only a small amount of labeled data is available.
+Empirically, the Siamese component has more impact, but the denoising autoencoder is nevertheless necessary to improve performance. \keywords{Self-supervised learning \and representation learning \and Siamese networks \and denoising autoencoder \and pre-training \and image classification}